 XenoEntities Network (XEN) is an open-community platform based in Berlin and organised by Lou Drago, Pedro Marum, and Zander Porter.
-XenoEntities Network’s curated programs organise performances, screenings, discussions, readings, panels, and also Assemblages which are free-access gatherings where community members propose topics and ideas within the scope of the platform.
-In their words, “Our programmes revolve around contemporary art and philosophical-theoretical themes such as posthumanism, xenofeminism, cyborgs and prosthetics, surveillance technologies, and virtual reality, amongst others”.
+XenoEntities Network’s curated programs organise performances, screenings, discussions, readings, panels, and also Assemblages, which are free-access gatherings where community members propose topics and ideas within the scope of the platform.
 XenoEntities Network debates are centred in a queer/feminist/gender context embracing discourses of anti-hegemonic patriarchal mentalities.
-Furthermore, XenoEntities Network is interested in diversity and inclusivity on digital platforms, and also, in anti-racial practices.
-Although based in Berlin, the collective has also initiated programs in cities, including London, Cologne, Krakow, Lisbon, Athens and Melbourne.

-In 2016, XenoEntities Network presented Xenometrics, at Spektrum Berlin, a curated program of film screenings about digital surveillance, cybersurveillance and dataveillance using biometric technologies.
+Interested in diversity and inclusivity on digital platforms and in anti-racial practices, in 2016, XenoEntities Network presented Xenometrics, at Spektrum Berlin, a curated program of film screenings about digital surveillance, cyber-surveillance and dataveillance using biometric technologies.
 In a network of info-militarism, citizens’ fears and anxiety are exposed from the physical extension of surveillance machinery (CCTV, drones, border checks) to the data mining in online information exchange platforms (emails, websites, social media), using biased algorithms that perpetuate supremacy and marginalise the difference and otherness.

-Among other collaborators, there is Chris Korda, the American activists, software developer, performer and electronic musician, known as the Reverend of the Church of Euthanasia, inventor of an AI-enhanced musical instrument (ChordEase), and a polymeter music sequencer.
+Among other collaborators, there is Chris Korda, the American activist, software developer, performer and electronic musician known as the Reverend of the Church of Euthanasia, inventor of an AI-enhanced musical instrument (ChordEase), and a polymeter music sequencer.

 What have been the main challenges you have encountered developing the platform?

-The main challenge with what we have been doing is sadly a financial one.
-The main space we operated in required a venue hire fee which we recuperate through charging a small door entry for events, leaving only a small budget for paying artists, (something fundamentally important for us).
-As we each navigate our other paid-work, it does become strenuous both in energy and time to meet regularly to work on the project.
+The main challenge with what we have been doing is, sadly a financial one.
+The main space we operated in required a venue hire fee which we recuperate by charging a small door entry for events, leaving only a small budget for paying artists (something fundamentally important for us).
+As we each navigate our other paid work, it does become strenuous both in energy and time to meet regularly to work on the project.
 We’ve recently learned of the closure of our regular space, and so we’re currently on the search for new venues as well as funding opportunities.

 In Queer Temporalities: Raving Architectonics, a project you have been pursuing in several facets, you introduce the historical yet topical idea of “rave” as a site for emancipation and community-building, drawing links between this and queer temporality.
-What are your main aims behind this project, what have you achieved so far and what have you planned to pursue it further?
+What are your main aims behind this project?
+What have you achieved so far, and what have you planned to pursue further?